juanfernandes/juanfernandes-uk/src/blog/my-web-design-journey.md

   - web design
   - freelance website designer
   - freelance web designer
-postImage: /v1579162296/lnlimzqrqm3emnrrnv1wimg7726.jpg
+postImage: "/v1579162296/lnlimzqrqm3emnrrnv1wimg7726.jpg"
-date: 2017-06-08T08:00:29.329Z
+date: 2017-06-08T08:00:29Z
 tags:
   - personal
 ---
 I want you to know about my past, my journey as a website designer and how I can help you.
-I thought I’d write a post about how I got started as a website designer and eventually becoming a freelance website designer.
+I thought I’d write a post about how I got started as a website designer and eventually becoming a freelance website designer.{.lead}

 ## How it all started